seanulus/age-calc/README.md

     Input: 30 | Output: 56.4
 * Should determine a user's age in Jupiter years
     Input: 30 | Output: 355.8
-* Should determine the difference in seconds between two dates
-    Input: 04/20/2017 & Current Date | Output: 86,400
 * Should determine the life expectancy of a user
     Input: 09/18/1987 | Output: 48 years (based on US life expectancy of 78 years)
 * Should return number of years past expectancy if already older